 There is a strong correlation (R=0.943) between the per-site methylation proportions calculated from the two technologies.
 We note that commercial bisulfite providers typically quote bisulfite conversion error of around 2%, which goes some way to explain the lack of perfect correlation.
 The use of megalodon can improve the accuracy of 5mC identification further to unprecedented levels of accuracy.

-Through examining the data provided in the Open Dataset archive we invite users to explore both datasets in more detail.
+Through examining the data provided in the Oxford Nanopore Open Data archive we invite users to explore both datasets in more detail.

 In this short post we have introduced matched bisulfite and nanopore sequencing datasets of a single DNA extraction from a GM24385 cell line sample.
 We have shown how 5mC identification can be performed easily without time consuming or specialised sample preparation or data analysis by utilising Oxford Nanopore Technologies’ sequencing platforms.